-The freeze-out surfaces are shown by red curves in Fig.~\ref{freezeSurfTaki} for systems with three different sizes.
+Red curves show the freeze-out surfaces in Fig.~\ref{freezeSurfTaki} for systems with three different sizes.

-Initiating the evolution on hydrodynamization surface leads us to an interesting conclusion.
-Let us define $\bar{\tau}_\fo$ as the time at which the last fluid cell of the system is frozen out (blue open circles in Fig.~\ref{freezeSurfTaki}).
-On the other hand, by definition, $\tau_\hyd$ on the the hydrodynamization surface is a member of freeze-out surface too ($\tau_\hyd$ location is shown by blue bullet in Fig.~\ref{freezeSurfTaki}).
-We can interpret $\tau_\hyd$ as the time at which the last fluid cell is hydrodynamized.
-Obviously, we should always have $\tau_\hyd\leq \bar{\tau}_\fo$ otherwise the last frozen-out cell has not enough time to hydrodynamized.
+Initiating the evolution on the hydrodynamization surface leads to an interesting conclusion.
+One defines $\bar{\tau}_\fo$ as the time when the last fluid cell of the system is frozen out (blue open circles in Fig.~\ref{freezeSurfTaki}).
+On the other hand, by definition, $\tau_\hyd$ on the hydrodynamization surface is also a member of the freeze-out surface (blue bullets show $\tau_\hyd$ location in Fig.~\ref{freezeSurfTaki}).
+One can interpret $\tau_\hyd$ as the time at which the last fluid cell is hydrodynamized.
+One notes that the condition $\tau_\hyd\leq \bar{\tau}_\fo$ should always be satisfied; otherwise, the last frozen-out cell has not enough time to be hydrodynamized.
 It turns out that there are some values for $(r_\rms,\epsilon_\tot,\epsilon_\fo,\tau_\hyd)$ that correspond to no valid hydrodynamic solution for making a hydrodynamization surface.
-This brings us to a lower bound on the system size.
-Considering the fact that the argument in Eq.~\eqref{rho0} should be greater than unity to have a real valued $\rho_\hyd$, we obtain the following lower bound on the system size, \bea r_\rms \geq r_\crit,\qquad r_\crit=\sqrt{\frac{4\pi}{3}}\left[ \tau_\hyd^2 \,\epsilon_\fo^{1/2}\right] \epsilon_\tot^{-1/2}. \eea In Fig.~\ref{freezeSurfTaki}, the freeze-out surface for a system at a critical size is depicted in the right panel.
+With that, one concludes a lower bound on the system size.
+Considering that the argument in Eq.~\eqref{rho0} should be greater than unity to have a real-valued $\rho_\hyd$, one obtains the following lower bound on the system size, \bea r_\rms \geq r_\crit,\qquad r_\crit=\sqrt{\frac{4\pi}{3}}\left[ \tau_\hyd^2 \,\epsilon_\fo^{1/2}\right] \epsilon_\tot^{-1/2}. \eea In Fig.~\ref{freezeSurfTaki}, the freeze-out surface for a system at a critical size is depicted in the right panel.